 Libraries

-• Framework & pseudo operating system for the Portenta H7 which:
+• Framework & pseudo operating system for the Arduino Portenta H7 & GIGA R1 WIFI which:

 • Manages and abstracts away all hardware interactions (hardware can additionally be configured via a config file, reducing program size for projects which don’t have certain sensors for example).